onespacemedia/styleguide/README.md

  ```
 ## Stylelint and grouping properties

-[Stylelint](https://stylelint.io/) is utilised to try and catch errors when code is push in order to make sure it is to a good quality, that doesn’t mean you should rely on it, take a second to understand the [configuration](https://github.com/onespacemedia/project-template/blob/develop/%7B%7Bcookiecutter.repo_name%7D%7D/package.json#L119) we use.
-Properties are grouped together so they’re easily readable with a empty line between, a quick breakdown is as follows (in order):
+[Stylelint](https://stylelint.io/) is utilised to try and catch errors when code is pushed.
+Take a second to understand the [configuration](https://github.com/onespacemedia/project-template/blob/develop/%7B%7Bcookiecutter.repo_name%7D%7D/package.json#L119) we use.

+Properties are grouped together so they’re easily readable with a empty line between, in this order:

  ```css
  .nsp-Component_ChildNode {
     content properties;

     position properties;

     flex properties;

     display margin and height properties;

     font and text properties;

     background border and color properties;

     animation and transition properties;
   }
  ```

 Other things to consider:
-- All color and hex values must be lowercase and shortened;
-- You must’nt use duplicate selectors;
-- Properties should always be lowercase;
+- Properties should always be lowercase.
+- Shorten colour values - use #fff rather than #ffffff, for example.
+- Do not use duplicate selectors.
-- .css files should always end with an empty blank space;
+- Always end a CSS file with an empty line.
-- Id shouldn’t be used as a selector.
+- Don't use IDs as selectors.

-A recommendation for new people joining the team would be to read the documentation above about linting as we also use it for javascript files as well, if you are familiar with linting then take a moment to run through the order above.
+We recommend read the documentation above about linting as we also use it for Javascript as well.
+If you are familiar with linting then take a moment to run through the order above.

-# Commenting
+## Commenting

-With the increase in size in projects it becomes more and more important to comment your css, trying to understand and remember your own code is difficult within itself let alone anyone inheriting the project.
+With the increasing size of Onespacemedia projects it is increasingly important to comment your CSS.
+Trying to understand your own code is difficult enough.
+Someone inheriting the project will find it more difficult than that.

-There should always be a heading comment at the top of a .css file that includes the component name and the nsp selector, example:
+There should always be a heading comment at the top of a .css file that includes the component name and the namespace selector:

 ```css
 /*